Clash at the Castle (2022): Storylines

 At SummerSlam, Matt Riddle was originally scheduled to face Seth "Freakin" Rollins, however, the match was called off due to Riddle suffering an injury (kayfabe) incurred by Rollins on the Raw prior to the event.
 At the event, however, Riddle appeared and called out Rollins and the two brawled, which ended with Rollins performing the Stomp on Riddle.
 On the August 15 episode of Raw, Riddle revealed that he was medically cleared.
 Later that same night, Riddle engaged into another brawl with Rollins before challenging him to a match at Clash at the Castle, which was made official.

 On the August 19 episode of SmackDown, Sheamus won a fatal five-way match to become the number one contender for Gunther's Intercontinental Championship at Clash at the Castle.

-At SummerSlam, The Mysterios (Rey Mysterio and Dominik Mysterio) defeated The Judgment Day (Damian Priest and Finn Bálor) (with Rhea Ripley) after interference from Edge, who was kicked out of Judgment Day in June.
+At SummerSlam, The Mysterios (composed of Rey and Dominik Mysterio) defeated The Judgment Day (Damian Priest and Finn Bálor) (with Rhea Ripley) after interference from Edge, who was kicked out of Judgment Day in June.
 Over the coming weeks, Edge and The Mysterios continued feuding with The Judgment Day, and on the August 22 episode, following Edge's win over Priest in the former's hometown of Toronto, Edge attempted a con-chair-to on Priest, only to be hit by a low blow by Ripley.
 Bálor joined the fight, only for Edge's wife, Beth Phoenix, to come to Edge's aid.
 The following week, after Priest and Bálor's match, Priest, Bálor, and Ripley vowed to end Edge's career at Clash at the Castle.
 Edge then appeared, leading to The Mysterios attacking Judgment Day, who were able to escape.
 Later that night, a match pitting Edge and Rey against Priest and Bálor was made official for Clash at the Castle.